1896 Summer Olympics: Organization

 News that the Olympic Games would return to Greece was well received by the Greek public, media, and royal family.
 According to Coubertin, "the Crown Prince Constantine learned with great pleasure that the Games will be inaugurated in Athens."
 Coubertin went on to confirm that, "the King and the Crown Prince will confer their patronage on the holding of these games."
 Constantine later conferred more than that; he eagerly assumed the presidency of the 1896 organising committee.

 However, the country had financial troubles and was in political turmoil.
 The job of prime minister alternated between Charilaos Trikoupis and Theodoros Deligiannis frequently during the last years of the 19th century.
 Because of this financial and political instability, both prime minister Trikoupis and Stephanos Dragoumis, the president of the Zappas Olympic Committee, which had attempted to organise a series of national Olympiads, believed that Greece could not host the event.
 In late 1894, the organising committee under Stephanos Skouloudis presented a report that the cost of the Games would be three times higher than originally estimated by Coubertin.
-They concluded the Games could not be held, and offered their resignation.
+They concluded the Games could not be held and offered their resignation.
 The total cost of the Games was 3,740,000 gold drachmas.

 With the prospect of reviving the Olympic games very much in doubt, Coubertin and Vikelas commenced a campaign to keep the Olympic movement alive.
 Their efforts culminated on 7 January 1895 when Vikelas announced that crown prince Constantine would assume the presidency of the organising committee.
 His first responsibility was to raise the funds necessary to host the Games.
 He relied on the patriotism of the Greek people to motivate them to provide the required finances.
 Constantine's enthusiasm sparked a wave of contributions from the Greek public.
 This grassroots effort raised 330,000 drachmas.
-A special set of postage stamps were commissioned; the sale of which raised 400,000 drachmas.
+A special set of postage stamps was commissioned; the sale of which raised 400,000 drachmas.
 Ticket sales added 200,000 drachmas.
 At the request of Constantine, businessman George Averoff agreed to pay for the restoration of the Panathenaic Stadium.
 Averoff would donate 920,000 drachmas to this project.
 As a tribute to his generosity, a statue of Averoff was constructed and unveiled on 5 April 1896 outside the stadium.
 It stands there to this day.

 Some of the athletes would take part in the Games because they happened to be in Athens at the time the Games were held, either on holiday or for work (e.g., some of the British competitors worked for the British embassy).
 A designated Olympic Village for the athletes did not appear until the 1932 Summer Olympics.
 Consequently, the athletes had to provide their own lodging.